truenas/documentation/content/SCALE/SCALECLIReference/System/_index.md

 #### Description
 The `version` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
-The command returns the full system software version name and number.
+The command returns the full system software version, name, and number.

 #### Usage
 From the CLI prompt, enter: